juliansgottfried/Dengue/README.md

 ## To run fitting

-1. Within the folder "fitting_folders" in your computer directory, create a folder for each fitting run.
-Name each folder "run_month\_day\_x", where "x" is a lowercase letter identifying each run.
+1. Within the folder `fitting_folders` in your computer directory, create a folder for each fitting run.
+Name each folder `run_month\_day\_x`, where `x` is a lowercase letter identifying each run.
 Sequences of runs should have contiguous identifying letters.

 2. Inside each folder, place a data file "dataset.csv" and an object file "object.R".
 See the files within "example_files" for minimal examples.